-Try to take escitalopram at the same time each day.
+Escitalopram is prescribed as a once-daily dose.
+Try to take your doses at the same time of day each day.

 |Used for||Depression, and anxiety disorders (such as panic disorder, social anxiety disorder, generalised anxiety disorder and obsessive-compulsive disorder) in adults|